Robinlovelace/georustlings/README.md

 - Geometry operations (e.g. buffers): `ex/geomops`
 - Working with attribute data: `ex/attributes`

-To keep things open and to prevent [over-architecting](https://www.stoutsystems.com/over-architecting/)^["Aside from costing more up-front, over-architecting has long term costs.
-More code means bugs are more likely."], rather than putting the exercises/crates into these boxes/folders now, we will put them all in the root directory, for now.
+To keep things open and to prevent [over-architecting](https://www.stoutsystems.com/over-architecting/)[1] , rather than putting the exercises/crates into these boxes/folders now, we will put them all in the root directory, for now.
 The [`print_point`](print_point) exercise demonstrates the 'point'.
 Replace `some_exercise` with `print_point` (or a more original name for a new exercise) and you will have created a new exercise for `georustlings`.

+[^1]: "Aside from costing more up-front, over-architecting has long term costs.
+More code means bugs are more likely."

 Contributions in the form of issues and pull requests are welcome.